By Tomasz Janowski and Linda Sieg

 Months later, Richard Samuels is calling his work "The Rhetoric of Crisis."

-A year after the huge earthquake, deadly tsunami and the world's worst nuclear disaster in a quarter century jolted the country, it is clear that even a shock of such magnitude failed to snap it out of its economic and political torpor.
+A year after a the huge earthquake, deadly tsunami and the world's worst nuclear disaster in a quarter century jolted the country, it is clear that even a shock of such magnitude failed to snap it out of its economic and political torpor.

 "So far it seems there was more talk of change than change itself.
 It is all still being sorted out," said Samuels, director of the Center for International Studies at Massachusetts Institute of Technology.